luisdamiano/gsoc17-hhmm/README.md

 ## Primary goals

-This project is part of [the R Project in Google Summer of Code 2017](https://github.com/rstats-gsoc/gsoc2017).
+This project is part of [the R Project for Statistical Computing in Google Summer of Code 2017](https://github.com/rstats-gsoc/gsoc2017).
 The goal is to replicate research in Hierarchical Hidden Markov Models (HHMM) applied to financial data.
 This model is a generalization of Hidden Markov Models (HMM), which in turn are part of the Dynamic Bayesian Networks (DBN) family.
 We identified four academic works with interesting ideas and applications that do not provide data nor code.
 Two of these four candidates works were replicated as part of this project.
 Replication will allow future readers to assess the credibility of the results and will work as a shortcut for those wanting to integrate this model into current research code (for example, for backtesting).
 We also produce a brief summary of the mathematical treatment of HMM.

 ## Secondary goals